defenseunicorns/uds-common-workflows/documents/terraform/lint-and-scan.md

     * default: .
     * type:string

+### Formatting and Validate

+Before Tflint or any scans are run, 2 steps have been added to the format step.
+Upon a `push` from the repository, an action will run to peform the following steps in order.

+1. `terraform fmt -recursive` will fix spacing and formatting.
+1. `terraform validate` will validate Terraform in the repository.
+1. Commit and push, all modified files will be commited and pushed to the same branch that triggered the action.

+*Note:* Please remember to do pefrom a `git pull origin` after this pipeline runs as formatting may have occcured after the `git push origin`.

 ### [Tflint](https://github.com/terraform-linters/setup-tflint)

 This is a Terraform linter that will do a very general look at any files with the `.tf` suffix.
 The action will report any linting that seems out place with regards to `type` not set properly for a variable for example.
 This linter will not correct anything for you and will not worry about the format of the Terraform.